International business reorganisations in London

 Marsh & McLennan

 - Advised NTT Corporation on the consolidation and streamlining of its corporate structure with the creation of NTT Ltd.

 - Assisted BRF with the international reorganisation of its holding company structure, trading structure (including transactions and intra-group pricing), and IP structure and pricing.

 - Advised TMF Group on the global reorganisation of intra-group transactions, implementation of a global cost sharing arrangement and master license, and new legal agreements and transfer pricing documentation in more than 80 countries.

-KPMG Law in the United Kingdom advises on the full range of international business reorganisation matters and has extensive experience in cross-border mergers, separation exercises and integrations.
+KPMG Law advises on the full range of international business reorganisation matters and has extensive experience in cross-border mergers, separation exercises and integrations.
 The group also assists with regulatory driven mandates, tax structuring issues and legal entity simplifications and rationalisations.
 Richard Lewis heads the practice, which also utilises the firm’s wider tax and accounting specialists to provide integrated legal, advisory and tax advice.
 The group also saw notable growth in 2019 with the recruitment of Kate Eades from Greenberg Traurig, LLP and Usman Wahid from Bryan Cave Leighton Paisner LLP; Eades is highly experienced in restructurings, reorganisations, M&A, joint ventures and corporate finance transactions while Wahid focuses on contractual issues.

 J Sainsbury plc